Foreign travel advice

 Terrorists are likely to try to carry out attacks in Kosovo.

-Terrorist attacks could be indiscriminate, including in places visited by foreigners, large public gatherings and cultural events.
+Terrorist attacks could be indiscriminate, including in places visited by foreign nationals, and at large public gatherings and cultural events.
 Terrorists may target religious sites, including churches.

 Political situation

-The political situation is generally stable, but in recent months there have been a number of protests in the northern municipalities of Zvečan, Zubin Potok and Leposavic, and the northern part of the city of Mitrovica, some of which have been violent.
+The political situation is generally stable, but there is a risk of protests in the northern municipalities of Zvečan, Zubin Potok and Leposavic, and the northern part of the city of Mitrovica.
+Protests in these areas have at times turned violent.

 There are also occasional protests in Pristina.
 These are usually peaceful, but can lead to some disruption, including to traffic and public transport.
 Keep up to date with local developments and avoid any large crowds or demonstrations.